sigdotcom/acm.mst.edu/docs/beginner/git.rst

 Git is a powerful version control system which is utilized very heavily around the world.
 In almost any job, you will expected to use some form of version control system.
-This tutorial will focus mainly on the basics of how to use git with regards to GitHub, but if you're interested in learning more look at the :ref:`references section <git-references>`.
+This tutorial will focus mainly on the basics of how to use git with regards to GitHub and this project, but if you're interested in learning more look at the :ref:`references section <git-references>`.

 ------------------------
 What is Version Control?